parse-community/docs/_includes/android/users.md

 }
 ```

 The steps that happen when linking are very similar to log in.
-The difference is that on successful login, the existing `%{ParseUser}` is updated with the Facebook information.
+The difference is that on successful login, the existing `ParseUser` is updated with the Facebook information.
 Future logins via Facebook will now log the user into their existing account.

 If you want to unlink Facebook from a user, simply do this: